The Wang Report

 Funny, structural, unflinching.

 Suburban Los Angeles, 1992.
 Korean immigrant parents.
 UCLA for English literature, two years at UCB in LA in her early twenties trying to break into TV writers' rooms.
-Pivoted to music journalism: Stereogum, then Vulture covering Asian-American entertainment 2017-2020.
+Pivoted to music journalism: a music-criticism site, then a culture magazine covering Asian-American entertainment 2017-2020.
 Wrote a book on the K-pop industrial complex; moved to Seoul in 2021 to research it; published to industry-shaking reviews in late 2023.
 Moved to Hong Kong in late 2024.
 Wang Report 2025.
 Lives in Sheung Wan.
 Trains Brazilian jiu-jitsu.

 Beat: Global entertainment as capital, labor, and cultural power.
 K-pop industrial complex, casino-entertainment complex, streaming wars in Asia, awards-show and touring economics, celebrity as financial vehicle.